 Cercis canadensis var. texensis 'Oklahoma'Item #2357 USDA Hardiness Zone: 6 - 9

-- DetailBotanical Pronunciation:SER-sis REN-i-form-is teck-SEN-sisPlant type:TreeDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Moderate grower to 15 ft. tall and wide, may develop multiple trunks.Special features:Attracts Butterflies, Bird Friendly, Easy Care, North American Native SelectionFoliage color:GreenBlooms:Early SpringFlower color:PurpleFlower attributesShowy FlowersCompanion PlantsDogwood (Cornus); Wisteria (Wisteria); Oregon Grape Holly (Mahonia); Magnolia (Magnolia); Oak Leaf Hydrangea (Hydrangea)
+- DetailBotanical Pronunciation:SER-sis REN-i-form-is teck-SEN-sisPlant type:TreeDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 15 ft. tall and wide.Special features:Bird Friendly, Compact Form, Easy Care, Fall Color, North American Native SelectionFoliage color:GreenBlooms:Early SpringFlower color:PurpleFlower attributesShowy FlowersCompanion PlantsDogwood (Cornus); Wisteria (Wisteria); Oregon Grape Holly (Mahonia); Magnolia (Magnolia); Oak Leaf Hydrangea (Hydrangea)